333 Irving Avenue, Bridgeton, NJ 08302

 How Nuclear Medicine Works

-Nuclear medicine is a subspecialty within the field of radiology.
-It comprises diagnostic examinations that result in images of body anatomy and function.
-The images are developed based on the detection of energy emitted from a radioactive substance given to the patient.
-In the health care setting, this energy may be used to visualize internal structures of the body, diagnose disease and treat certain diseases.
-Generally, radiation to the patient is similar to that resulting from standard x-ray examinations.
+Images of the inside of the body are developed by machines that detect energy emitted from a radioactive substance given to the patient.
+This energy may be used to visualize internal structures of the body, allowing doctors to diagnose and treat certain diseases.
+Generally, radiation levels passed onto the patient to the patient are similar to those from standard X-ray examinations.

-Radiopharmaceuticals are radioactive substances administered intravenously, by mouth or through inhalation to patients.
-Once in the organ, the radionuclide emits high-energy gamma particles.
-As these particles exit the patient’s body, they are detected by a gamma camera.
-The detected energy is analyzed by a computer.
+Prior to your nuclear medicine test, an Inspira radiologist may give you a radioactive substance, called a radiopharmaceutical, intravenously, by mouth or through an inhaled substance.
+Once the substance reaches the organ being examined, the radionuclide emits high-energy gamma particles.
+As these particles exit the patient’s body, they are detected by a gamma camera, and the energy is analyzed by a computer.

 Why Choose Inspira for Nuclear Medicine

 Inspira Imaging Centers make up the largest network of imaging services in South Jersey with10 convenient locations, right in your neighborhood.

 The American College of Radiology has accredited Inspira Imaging Centers in CT, MRI, PET/CT, nuclear medicine, mammography and ultrasound.
 In addition, Inspira Medical Center Vineland is a designated Breast Imaging Center of Excellence.